Parking-Master/Simple-Mailer/README.md

 _Be careful - there is a delay on sending emails.
 You can only send up to 1 email per minute._
 You can also change the function name through your Home Page in Simple Mailer.

+Source code from your file (for simplemailer) is not shareable because Simple Mailer<br>
+checks if that user exists before posting an email to our servers.
 ## License
 MIT